Strawberry Almond Milk

 Starting your day with strawberry almond milk just feels like a little treat, doesn’t it?
 It’s sweet, creamy, and full of strawberry flavor.
-The best part?

 It’s super easy to make, totally dairy-free, and only needs a few simple ingredients: strawberries, almond milk, and a touch of sweetener of choice.